WELCOME! Find what you need

 The video below has step-by-step directions for teaching long division with the standard algorithm.

-Whole Group Instruction
+Strategies for Whole Group Instruction

 Students watch as I model the process several times.
 As I’m modeling the procedure, I ask questions about the sequence of steps.